MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/jsonstore/jsonstore-android.md

     url: https://github.com/MobileFirst-Platform-Developer-Center/JSONStoreAndroid/tree/release80
 ---
 ## Overview
-This tutorial is a continuation of the JSONStore Overview tutorial.
+This tutorial further elaborates on the available JSONStore APIs for Native Android development.

 #### Jump to: